Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 You could also receive compensation for any material damage you have suffered due to the personal data breach.
 Material damage refers to the financial harm you experienced.

 To find out the eligibility requirements your case must meet to have a valid claim, you can continue reading this guide.
-Or, to see how much compensation for a data breach claim you could potentially receive or how to use a compensation calculator, you can contact our advisors.
+Or, contact our advisors to find out how to use a compensation calculator.

 When Can You Make A Data Breach Claim?